MLAA

 October 7, 2020

-An Assistant United States Attorney was consulted about lack of probable cause.
+An Assistant United States Attorney in Alaska was consulted about lack of probable cause that a crime occurred.

 February 5, 2021

-NCIS received the declination letter from the United States Attorney's Office.
+NCIS received a declination letter from the United States Attorney's Office declining prosecution due to insufficient evidence.

 Why This Record Matters

-• The file highlights the difficulty of investigating a sleep-based sexual assault allegation aboard a contractor-operated maritime platform.
+• The file highlights the difficulty of investigating a sleep-based sexual assault allegation aboard a contractor-operated maritime platform when the reporting person believed he may have been drugged but did not know how or when.

-• The extracted closure report references interim reports and exhibits that are not included in the readable transcript.
+• The extracted closure report references three earlier interim reports and exhibits that are not included in the readable transcript, limiting what readers can verify from this public excerpt.

 NCIS Source Document